 The Future Bets

 Another popular F1 bet is a futures bet.
-These are bets on what team and/or what driver will be champions by the end of the season.
+These are bets on what team and/or what driver will be champion by the end of the season.
 SO you can make a bet on which team you believe will win the Constructor’s Championship and what driver you believe will win the Driver’s Championship.
 The best time to make one of these future bets is before the season begins.
 Some bookies close down these bets at the start of the first race.

 However, some will allow you to continue making the bets throughout the season.
 These bookies simply adjust the odds based on the changing likelihood of the driver or team winning.
 So the more a driver or team wins, the lower your return will be.
 However, if a driver starts the season badly, you could get even better odds than before the season started.